mysociety/alaveteli/docs/installing/email.md

 with `FORWARD_NONBOUNCE_RESPONSES_TO`: 'real_team@whatdotheyknow.com'`

-Finally, make sure you have `dc_use_split_config='true'` in `/etc/exim4/update-exim4.conf.conf`, and execute the command `update-exim4.conf`.
+Finally, make sure you have `dc_use_split_config='true'` in `/etc/exim4/update-exim4.conf.conf` so that exim uses the files in `/etc/exim4/conf.d` to configure itself, and execute the command
+`update-exim4.conf`.

 Note that if the file `/etc/exim4/exim4.conf` exists then `update-exim4.conf`